septantrionalis/url_encode/README.md

 }
 ```

 # Sample curl statements for debugging the REST API.

-These should not be sursfaced to end user.
+These endpoints weren't part of the assignment and should not be surfaced to the end user.

-These endpoints weren't part of the assignment, but used for testing.
+They are used for testing.

 ### Add key: